Progressive Graphics File: Available software

 The author published libPGF via a SourceForge, under the GNU Lesser General Public License version 2.0.
-Xeraina offers a free Photoshop .8bi file format plugin, a Win32 console encoder and decoder, and PGF viewers based on WIC for 32bit and 64bit Windows platforms.
-Other WIC applications including Photo Gallery are able to display PGF images after installing this viewer.
+Xeraina offers a free Windows console encoder and decoder, and PGF viewers based on WIC for 32bit and 64bit Windows platforms.
+Other WIC applications including File Explorer are able to display PGF images after installing this viewer.

 Digikam is a popular open-source image editing and cataloging software that uses libPGF for its thumbnails.
 It makes use of the progressive decoding feature of PGF images to store a single version of each thumbnail, which can then be decoded to different resolutions without loss, thus allowing users to dynamically change the size of the thumbnails without having to recalculate them again.